Applying from inside the UK

 Applicants will retain their original documents, including their passports, while the application is being processed.

 A thorough guide on making a student visa application can be found on the United Kingdom Council for International Students Association (UKCISA) website.
-We recommend the following pages; 'Eligibility and Requirements' and 'Making a student visa application in the UK'.
+We recommend the following page; 'Eligibility and Requirements'.
 We advise that you take time to read this document carefully before making your application.
 It is also recommended that you read the student and child Policy Guidance as published on the Home Office website.

 Application Fees